magento shopify migration guide

 What is Shopify?

-It also offers powerful upgrades to help merchants grow their business on its platform, from easier access to capital to flexible payment options.
-Furthermore, the Shopify App Store has thousands of apps and features built by third-party developers to customize the store without ever once touching the code.
-There’s also a marketplace of Shopify Experts that merchants can hire to build custom solutions for their businesses.
+Whilst Shopify's technology is highly regarded and scalable, one of the key benefits is the quality and amount of third-party app providers that come with the platform via the Shopify App Store.
+The App Store has thousands of apps and features built by third-party developers to customise the store without ever once touching the code.
+There is also a marketplace of Shopify Experts that the user community can hire to build custom solutions for their businesses.

 What is Magento?